piyoki/piyoki/README.md

 ## I'm a Developer, DevOps Engineer, Cloud Architect, and Solution Engineer

-- I am an advocate for Cloud Native and Serverless Application such as Knative!
+- I am an advocate of Cloud Native and Serverless Application such as Knative!

 - I am interested in Open Application Model (OAM) and its implementation tool such as KubeVela